yashSrijan/nexmo-developer/_documentation/account/guides/payments.md

 If we receive any credit card information from any of our customers in an email or helpdesk ticket, we will immediately delete it and notify you that the information has been removed.

-You can use Dashboard to
+You can use the Dashboard to

 * [Add a payment method](#add-a-payment-method)
 * [Auto reload your account balance](#auto_reload)